ds4dm/ZERO/docs/support_files/tutorials/QP_Param.rst

 Parametrized QPs
 *****************

-QP_Param stands for *Parametrized Quadratic Program*, a mathematical program in thew following form:
+QP_Param stands for *Parametrized Quadratic Program*, a mathematical program in the following form:

 .. math::
     \min_y \frac{1}{2}y^TQy + c^Ty + (Cx)^T y \\
     \text{s.t.} \quad  Ax + By \le b\\
     \quad \quad y \ge 0

-where :math:`y` are the decision variables for the program, and :math:`x` are parameters.
+Where :math:`y` are the decision variables for the program, and :math:`x` are parameters.
 You can find the API information in :cpp:class:`MathOpt::QP_Param`.
 This class is an inheritor of :cpp:class:`MathOpt::MP_Param`.

 ====================================
 Modeling the problem
 ====================================

-Consider the Following quadratic program.
+Consider the following quadratic program.

 .. math::

  \min_{y_1, y_2, y_3} (y_1 + y_2 - 2y_3)^2 + 2 x_1y_1 + 2 x_2y_1 + 3 x_1y_3 + y_1-y_2+y_3

  \text{s.t.}\;\;\;\;\;  y_1, y_2, y_3 &\ge 0

  \;\;\;\;\;\;\;\; y_1 + y_2 + y_3 &\le 10

  \;\;\;\;\;\;\;-y_1 +y_2 -2y_3 &\le -1 + x_1 + x_2

-We can model the problem above with as follows:
+We can model the problem above as follows:

 .. code-block:: c